amitgandhinz/CloudNotifications/README.md

 *Execution*
-To run this locally: >gunicorn notify:app
+To run this locally: >gunicorn app:app

 #API